-This original attribution of this book to Raleigh is based on five manuscript notes, three of them in the first person, and all in the same hand – Raleigh’s handwriting varies so we are not certain that they are in his hand, but if not, they do almost certainly record his thoughts when reading the texts they accompany.
+This original attribution of this book to Raleigh is based on five manuscript notes, three of them in the first person, and all in the same hand.
+Because Walter Raleigh’s handwriting varies from year to year it is inconsistant, but the present marginalia certainly record his thoughts when reading the texts they accompany.

-The uncertainty about Raleigh’s notes is increased by the fact that there is (or was) another copy of the present work with almost exactly the same notes made by Raleigh himself (apparently) with ‘a black-lead pencil’.
+The confusion about Raleigh’s notes is increased by the fact that there was mentions of another copy of the present work with almost exactly the same notes attributed to him with ‘a black-lead pencil’.
 In the 1736 edition of Raleigh’s ‘History of the World’ the editor, William Oldys, prefaced the main text with his biography of Raleigh.
 The biography includes numerous notes a number of which refer to a copy of the present work with ‘black-lead pencil’ notes: see pages ci, cii, ciii and civ where Oldys transcribes the notes.
 Oldys introduces the notes on p.ci, explaining that “This curiosity is in the possession of Thomas Brian esq. of the Inner Temple”.
-We have not been able to track down this phantom example, but its existence has been repeated and described (actually normally mis-described) by a number of subsequent authorities.
+We have not been able to track down this phantom example, but its existence has been parroted and misdescribed by a number of subsequent authorities.
 For example: Walter Oakeshott noted that it was “was once owned by William Oldys (1696-1761)” – this does not ever seem to have been the case.
 However, Oakeshott’s speculation about the Brian copy, is equally true of the present work “It is not impossible that this item was authentic: the work contains an account of the action at Cadiz, which would have been of obvious interest to Ralegh”.